Last updated: January 2021

 It’s debated in medical circles just how useful the currently imperfect genetic testing is, but rapid advances are being made that seem worth keeping up with.
 Rare mutations in a protein called presenilin 1 always seems to result in early onset Alzheimer’s disease.
 Mutations in presenilin 2 results in early onset Alzheimer’s disease about 95 percent of the time.
 So if you have Alzheimer’s disease symptoms in middle age and have a family history of the disease, your neurologist may order gene tests.
 The presenilins are enzymes that generate beta-amyloid peptide from APP.

-Information about risk level can also come from the gene for a protein called apo E. The majority of people in the US have zero copies of APOE4.
+Information about risk level can also come from the gene—APOE4—coding for a protein called apo E4.
+Apo E4 appears to cause a breakdown of the blood-brain barrier.
+The majority of people in the US have zero copies of the APOE4 gene.
 Having one copy increases the risk of developing Alzheimer’s around threefold, and two copies of the APOE4 gene increases risk by around tenfold.
-There are several problems with tests for APOE, and it is not necessarily accepted as a useful test to predict disease risk, so your doctor may or may not want to order it.
-Changes in Food and Drug Administration (FDA) regulations now allow 23andMe to give you your APOE genotype if you buy the Health and Ancestry Service.
+There are several problems with tests for the APOE4 gene, and it is not necessarily accepted as a useful test to predict disease risk, so your doctor may or may not want to order it.
+Changes in Food and Drug Administration (FDA) regulations now allow 23andMe to tell you whether or not you have the APOE4 gene if you buy the Health and Ancestry Service.
+The increased risk associated with APOE4 may be attenuated in people who also have one copy of a gene called KLOTHO (Belloy et al., 2020; Montagne et al., 2020).

 DashGenomics has its own proprietary analysis of the genetic data you get from 23andMe or Ancestry.com, and it will provide you with a risk score, but again, this is not a validated clinical test.
 Researchers are actively trying to nail down more about the contribution of specific genes to Alzheimer’s disease, and the more volunteers they have to provide clinical data, the better.
 Which tests are commercially available and which are available only as a part of a research project is continually changing in this fast-moving field.
 People with cognitive impairment can discuss with their neurologist which genetic tests they think will be useful (Alzheimer’s Association, 2017; Desikan et al., 2017; Mayo Clinic Laboratories, 2019; Murphy & LeVine, 2010; Strobel, 2019a).